butlerx/wetty/README.md

 Terminal over HTTP and https.
 WeTTY is an alternative to ajaxterm and anyterm but much better than them because WeTTY uses xterm.js which is a full fledged implementation of terminal emulation written entirely in JavaScript.
-WeTTY uses websockets rather then Ajax and hence better response time.
+WeTTY uses websockets rather than Ajax and hence better response time.

 ## Prerequisites